microsoft/swift-guide/RangeOperators.md

 ## Rationale

 Much like using `<` instead of `<=`, using the half-open range operator allows you to exclude the final value without the need of additional arithmetic.
-That being said, if you intend to use the final, the closed range operator is still suitable.
+That being said, if you intend to use the final value, the closed range operator is still suitable.

 ## Examples